citrusframework/citrus/CONTRIBUTING.md

 about how to report bugs, [this](#reporting-bugs) might help you.

 Before creating a suggestion, please check Check if there's already an [issue](https://github.com/citrusframework/citrus/issues) addressing your suggestion.
-When you are creating an enhancement suggestion, please fill in [the template](https://github.com/citrusframework/citrus/issues/new?template=feature_request.md) and ensure, that the [definition of ready](#definition-of-ready) is fulfilled.
+When you are creating an enhancement/feature suggestion, please fill in [the template](https://github.com/citrusframework/citrus/issues/new?template=feature_request.md) and ensure, that the [definition of ready](#definition-of-ready) is fulfilled.